Koudela/eArc-router/README.md

 path from `/login` to `/redirect/login` and place into the `routing/redirect` folder an listener or controller that makes an redirect.

-As you can see you can even use the router event to decouple your logic.
-Something all event trees have in common.
+As you may have noticed you can use the router event to decouple your logic in a very transparent way.

 Let us look at the second case now.

-You can put a listener in the same directory as the controller.
-It has to implement the `eArc\EventTree\Interfaces\SortableListenerInterface` in order to get called before or after the controller.
-And if it shall be called only if the route is targeting the controller, the listener has to implement the `eArc\EventTree\Interfaces\PhaseSpecificListenerInterface` too.
+You can simply put a listener in the same directory as the controller and it will be called.
+In order to tell the router that it shall be called before or after the controller it has to implement the `eArc\EventTree\Interfaces\SortableListenerInterface`.
+If `getPatience()` returns a positive float it will be called after the controller and vice versa as the controller has a patience of 0.
+If you have more than one listener in one directory you can specify an order by the `SortableListenerInterface` too.
+If you want to make it configurable use the `di_param` function of the earc/di package in the return statement.

+If a listener shall be called only if the route is targeting the controller, the listener has to implement the `eArc\EventTree\Interfaces\PhaseSpecificListenerInterface` and return the `ObserverTree::PHASE_DESTINATION` constant.

 ```php
 namespace NamespaceOfYour\EventTreeRoot\routing\some\route;